Blumbo/ArmorTweaks/README.md

 </p>

 # Modifying variables in the mod
-The mod uses scoreboard values to allow changing some variables of the formula in-game.
+The mod uses scoreboard values to allow configuring the mod and changing some variables of the formula in-game.
 #### Setup
 To do that you first need create a dummy scoreboard objective named "armor.tweaks" using the following command:
 /scoreboard objectives add armor.tweaks dummy